woshibide/leff/notes-for-next-year.md

+- for tickets links, its worthwhile to check whether link is up and available
 - an interface is very much needed
 - a better data structures are needed for text content
 - it can be a json like nesting